Holstein-Stadion

 It stands in the same location since 1911, making it one of the older venues in Germany.
 Initially with a single wooden stand, it was renovated and expanded first in 1922 after a tornado damaged the structure.
 Later in 1927 running track was added and by 1943 capacity already stood at 18,000.

 However bombings during WWII damaged the ground, causing repairs until 1950.
-This is when existing main stand was opened.
+This was when the new main stand was opened.
 By 1957 the stadium already had first floodlight system and capacity of even 30,000, mostly terraced.

 Advertisement